willpiam/elementary-cellular-automaton/ReadMe.md

 This program allows you to run multiple versions of the CA program and compare runs.

 When no arguments are supplied the program will run the programs and print how long they each took.
-It will also save the runs to a file.
+The program will save all run data to a file called *run_data.json*.
+After executing each run the resulting image is hashed, these hashes are used to compare the results of the runs.
+The program will inform the user which images hash to the same value and which do not.

 The average flag causes the program to forgo running any of the CA programs and simply display the average execution time of each language.

-    python3 Compare.py -avg
+    python3 Compare.py --average

 The all command causes the program to print all run times found in the file.
 It will still execute the CAs and those runs will be included in the output.